zachwe/tortoise-tts/README.md

 * easy install scripts
 * and more!

+## Colab Notebook

+A colab notebook to quickly set up and use this repo is included and available [here](https://colab.research.google.com/drive/1v2yTl-VkhYRflBUND-I9NuVWmCa5HeOg?usp=share_link): https://colab.research.google.com/drive/1v2yTl-VkhYRflBUND-I9NuVWmCa5HeOg

+For the unfortunate using Paperspace, this notebook should also work for it.

 ## Installing

 Outside of the very small prerequisites, everything needed to get TorToiSe working is included in the repo.